 However, being the most famous travel destination in the area, it can get crowded at times.
 If you would like to hike rainforests without the crowd, there are coastal hikes available that are a short ride away from the city.

-It is best to get a local guide in order to make the most of your hiking tour.
+It is best to get a local guide to make the most of your hiking tour.
 These guides will walk you through hills and beaches with the beauty of the Costa Rican coastline within reach.

 7. Explore Quepos

 Give the gateway to Manuel Antonio a chance before you drive past by it.
 Explore Quepos for a day or two and get to know why this simple banana planting and fishing town is garnering regular visitors as tourism went in full bloom in the past years.

 Located in the north of Puntarenas province, Quepos is famous for many eco-immersive activities such as sport fishing, scuba diving, and iguana touring.

 White water rafting enthusiasts will be thrilled to know that the Savegre River runs from Quepos and offers the cleanest venue for this extreme sport.

-If you are there in a February, take part in the town’s month-long celebration called Festival del Mar, where there will be street carnivals and parades open to everyone.
+If you are there in February, take part in the town’s month-long celebration called Festival del Mar, where there will be street carnivals and parades open to everyone.

 Dancers from around the world fly in to boost the energy of the streets, encouraging locals and visitors of all types to put in their most festive moods.

 8. Travel through the Damas Island Estuary on a kayak

 Go on a kayaking adventure and explore Isla Damas, a small island in Quepos that is well-known for its mangrove-lined estuaries.